 The show began life, many years ago as the Wooden Boat Show.
 After moving to Beal Park it morphed into its present form and has grown considerably in recent years, attracting new exhibitors.

-for a broad section of the boating community and introducing many to
+However it has retained its emphasis on small boats and craftsmanship, while catering for a broad section of the boating community and introducing many to life at the water's edge.

 Back in the mists of time, my then girl friend and I borrowed a rowing skiff from the landlord of the Thames side Swan Inn.
 We rowed upstream for a mile or two until we found a quiet grassy bank, where we spent an idyllic day picnicking, swimming and lazing in the sun.

-However, like that wandering beauty spot
+However, like that wandering beauty spot on Proust’s

-Bates’ Pop Larkin would have describe as ‘perfick, just perfick’.
+Larkin would have describe as ‘perfick, just perfick’.

-And the weather was ‘just perfick’ this weekend for the
+And the weather was ‘just perfick’ this weekend for the 2008 Thames

-the Thames to be running rather fast.
+be running rather fast.

 However, the seven acre lake, which is one of the showground's most outstanding features, enabled visitors to take to the water quickly, easily and safely.